-This insurance duplicates Medicare benefits when it pays:

-• hospital or medical expenses up to the maximum stated in the policy.
+This insurance duplicates Medicare benefits when it pays: •hospital or medical expenses up to the maximum stated in the policy Medicare generally pays for most or all of these expenses.

 Medicare pays extensive benefits for medically necessary services regardless of the reason you need them.
 These include: